 Today’s climate makes the value of being nimble abundantly clear.
-To grow during unpredictable times, your business needs the flexibility to serve new needs, broaden your reach, test new strategies and scale for minimal effort and cost.
+To grow during unpredictable times, your business needs the flexibility to serve new needs, broaden your reach, test new strategies, and scale for minimal effort and cost.

-When we built Oracle CX Commerce, our goal was to enable B2B and retail brands to quickly pivot in a dynamic, complex and rapidly changing market.
+When we built Oracle Commerce, our goal was to enable B2B and retail brands to quickly pivot in a dynamic, complex and rapidly changing market.
 Turns out that our customers are doing exactly that!

-1. Expand what you can handle.
 There has been an unprecedented surge in online traffic as buyers adjust to how they purchase.
 With store closures and shelter-in-place mandates, consumers are staying (and shopping) at home in mass.
 With B2B, buyers need self-service to keep their businesses moving.
 This digital shift as the core of business growth is not going away.

 Meanwhile, our customers are creating new revenue streams on demand by leveraging their existing site.
 They can run B2C and B2B shopping experiences using the same platform.
-This means that to provision a new site, the brand can leverage and share existing layouts, widgets, catalogs, assets, customer profiles, merchandising rules, promotions and more.
+This means that to provision a new site, the brand can leverage and share existing layouts, widgets, catalogs, assets, customer profiles, merchandising rules, promotions, and more.
 Launching a new site happens in hours and means re-using existing skills, components and integrations, and customizing what’s needed to distinguish the experience.

-Numerous CX Commerce customers have quickly achieved a global presence, reaching new levels of profitability by serving new regions without starting from scratch.
+Numerous Oracle Commerce customers have quickly achieved a global presence, reaching new levels of profitability by serving new regions without starting from scratch.
 A single, centralized team can support global operations.
 Or, distributed teams can share components among themselves.

-4. Expand HQ-level productivity.
 Today’s work-from-home mandates are fueling tomorrow’s more-remote workforce.
 A huge benefit of the cloud is accessibility.
 Remote workers can access the same tools and perform the same tasks from anywhere, and productivity doesn’t lose a beat.

 Expanding your team is important.
 So is attracting new talent that can work from anywhere.
-CX Commerce is a modern, API-first platform that leverages micro-services and standards-based languages.
+Oracle Commerce is a modern, API-first platform that leverages micro-services and standards-based languages.
 This means you can cast a wide net and easily expand your team when looking to hire.
 No proprietary skills or languages are required.